-Numbers required per CVCIIC (IIIIIIII mani,
+Numbers required per evenie (iiiiiii u/.

 Event Body Shoulder Frame

 Numbers Numbers Number

 Track

 Track Time Trial 1

 Individual Pursuit 1

 Team Pursuit 1

 Team Sprint 1

 Sprint/200 Meter Time 2

 Trial

 All other Track Events 2

 Road

 Category A Road 2 1

 Road Time Trial 1

 All Other Road Events 1

 Cyclo-cross

 Category A Cyclo-cross 1 2

 All Other Cyclo-cross 1

 Events

-1N8.
+1J8.
 Chip Timing/Scoring

-- (a) Chips for timing/scoring are provided by the Race Director, who may require a deposit that shall be refunded on return of the chips in good order. - (b) Riders shall place the chips as prescribed by the officials and in such a way that they will activate the chip sensor upon passing the line.
-Riders may be warned, relegated, or fined \$20 for refusal to wear chips as prescribed.
+- (a) Chips for timing/scoring are provided by the Race Director, who may require a deposit that shall be refunded on return of the chips in good order. - (b) Riders shall place the chips as prescribed by the Race Director and in such a way that they will activate the chip sensor upon passing the line.